AutoVerse-ai/Verse-library/artifact_evaluation/artifact_evaluation.md

         & change init & 24 & 14.93 & 431 & 12.98 & 436 & 4.07 & 75.91 \\
         & change ctlr & 45 & 16.1 & 431 & 8.49 & 438 & 4.38 & 78.19 \\
     ```
-2b.
+    Note that this command only works on Linux machine as it uses linux specific command for automatically collecting data.

     For Reachability results in Table 2 run:

     ```
         python3 artifact_evaluation/inc-expr.py v